-Item No Interest Enable any local authority holding the information to carry on, without prejudice or disadvantage, negotiations (including commercial and industrial negotiations) (Schedule 7(2)(i)) Protect the privacy of natural persons, including that of deceased natural persons (Schedule 7(2)(a)) Maintain legal professional privilege (Schedule 7(2)(g)) Prevent the disclosure or use of official information for improper gain or improper advantage (Schedule 7(2)(j)) Protect information where the making available of the information (i) would disclose a trade secret; or (ii) would be likely unreasonably to prejudice the commercial position of the person who supplied or who is the subject of the information (Schedule 7(2)(b)) In the case only of an application for a resource consent, or water conservation order, or a requirement for a designation or heritage order, under the Resource Management Act 1991, to avoid serious offence to Tikanga Māori, or to avoid the disclosure of the location of waahi tapu (Schedule 7(2)(ba)) Protect information which is subject to an obligation of confidence or which any person has been or could be compelled to provide under the authority of any enactment, where the making available of the information: (i) would be likely to prejudice the supply of similar information, or information from the same source, and it is in the public interest that such information should continue to be supplied; or (ii) would be likely otherwise to damage the public interest (Schedule 7(2)(c)) Avoid prejudice to measures protecting the health or safety of members of the public (Schedule 7(2)(d)) Avoid prejudice to measures that prevent or mitigate material loss to members of the public (Schedule 7(2)(e)) Maintain the effective conduct of public affairs through the protection of members or officers or employees of Council, and persons to whom Section 2(5) of the Local Government Official Information and Meetings Act 1987 applies in the course of their duty, from improper pressure or harassment (Schedule 7(2)(f)(ii)) Enable any local authority holding the information to carry out, without prejudice or disadvantage, commercial activities (Schedule 7(2)(h))
+Meeting Item No. and subject Reason for excluding the public Grounds for excluding the public To carry on, without prejudice or disadvantage, negotiations (including commercial and industrial negotiations) (s 7(2)(i)).
+To protect the privacy of natural persons, including that of deceased natural persons (s 7(2)(a)).
+To maintain legal professional privilege (s 7(2)(g)).
+To prevent the disclosure or use of official information for improper gain or advantage (s.
+7(2)(j)).
+To protect information which if public would; i. disclose a trade secret; or ii. unreasonably prejudice the commercial position of the person who supplied or who is the subject of the information (s 7(2)(b)).
+To avoid serious offence to Tikanga Māori, or the disclosure of the location of waahi tapu in relation to an application under the RMA 1991 for; a resource consent, or a water conservation order, or a requirement for a designation or a heritage order, (s 7(2)(ba)).
+To protect information which is subject to an obligation of confidence where the making available of the information would be likely to: i. prejudice the supply of similar information, or information from the same source, where it is in the public interest that such information should continue to be supplied; or ii. would be likely otherwise to damage the public interest (s 7(2)(c)).
+To avoid prejudice to measures protecting the health or safety of members of the public (s 7(2)(d)).

+Meeting Item No. and subject Reason for excluding the public Grounds for excluding the public To avoid prejudice to measures that prevent or mitigate material loss to members of the public (s 7(2)(e)).
+To maintain the effective conduct of public affairs by protecting members or employees of the Council in the course of their duty, from improper pressure or harassment (s 7(2)(f)(ii)).
+To enable the council to carry out, without prejudice or disadvantage, commercial activities (s 7(2)(h)).

-THAT XXXX be permitted to remain at this meeting, after the public has been excluded, because of their knowledge of XXXX.
-This knowledge, which will be of assistance in relation to the matter to be discussed, is relevant to that matter because XXXX.
+2. That (name of person(s)) is permitted to remain at this meeting after the public has been excluded because of their knowledge of (specify topic under discussion).
+This knowledge, which will be of assistance in relation to the matter to be discussed, is relevant to that matter because (specify).
+(Delete if inapplicable.)

-Appendix 3: Motions and amendments (option A)
+Appendix 3: Motions and amendments (Option A)